zambrovski/archive-camunda-bpm-swagger/extension/rest-docs/src/main/resources/rest/job-definition/get-query.md

   </tr>
   <tr>
     <td>jobType</td>
     <td>Only include job definitions which exist for the given job type.
-See the <a href="{{< relref "user-guide/process-engine/the-job-executor.md#job-creation" >}}">User Guide</a> for more information about job types.</td>
+See the <a href="{{< ref "/user-guide/process-engine/the-job-executor.md#job-creation" >}}">User Guide</a> for more information about job types.</td>
   </tr>
   <tr>
     <td>jobConfiguration</td>
-    <td>Only include job definitions which exist for the given job context.
-For example: for timer jobs it is the timer context.</td>
+    <td>Only include job definitions which exist for the given job configuration.
+For example: for timer jobs it is the timer configuration.</td>
   </tr>
   <tr>
     <td>active</td>